 Here are some key examples of how customer journey was improved:

-RBC successfully introduced customized support and special services for seniors.
-As per their website, “from mid-March to mid-April alone, RBC saw an increase of 84% in digital enrollment by seniors – and a 210% increase in digital activity by seniors who were already enrolled but had not been actively using these services for at least six months.
-This increased use includes seniors using online banking and mobile options each week to send electronic money transfers (up 55%) and to make payments (up 12%).”
+RBC successfully introduced customized support and special services for seniors, noting that, “...from mid-March to mid-April alone, RBC saw an increase of 84% in digital enrollment by seniors – and a 210% increase in digital activity by seniors who were already enrolled but had not been actively using these services for at least six months.
+This increased use includes seniors using online banking and other fintech options each week to send electronic money transfers (up 55%) and to make payments (up 12%).”

-Capital One also rolled out a program to encourage seniors to bank digitally.
+Capital One also rolled out a program to encourage seniors to use digital banking.
 “Ready, Set, Bank - Helping Seniors With Online Banking” was launched with video tutorials to enhance senior’s financial well-being.

 Lloyds is another bank that introduced new tools to help seniors bank online.
 They’ve also launched a free academy to improve digital skills in daily life, marking themselves as leaders in elderly digital transformation.
 Last July, Lloyds published a star-studded ad aimed at showing how simple it is to manage money from home.